nathan-sheffield/nathan-sheffield.github.io/index.md

 <hr class = "header-line">

 ## [Blog](/blog)
-A potpourri of content about math and life
+Mostly exposition of math ideas I think are cool; some other assorted content as well
 <hr class = "header-line">

 ## [Music](/music)